Multiple operator integrals in non-separable von Neumann algebras: Proofs of auxiliary MOI results

 For a proof, please see Theorem 2 in Section I.5 of \cite{diesteluhl}.
 Already, this takes some machinery (a ``control measure," the object in item (ii) of the aforementioned Theorem 2) to prove.
-It often takes additional machinery to verify strong additivity of a given finitely additive measure; for instance, here is a useful characterization of the situation in which one \textit{never} has to check strong additivity.
+It often takes additional machinery to verify strong additivity of a given finitely additive measure; for instance, here is a useful characterization of the situation in which you \textit{never} have to check strong additivity.